luslab/oz-bulk-rnaseq/H. Differential Expression.md

 3. sequencing depth
 4. expression of all other genes in the sample

-Normalisation & Log Transforming Read Counts is performed to ensure that systematic effects not related to the biological differences between samples are removed.
+**Normalisation** & **Log Transforming** Read Counts is performed to ensure that systematic effects not related to the biological differences between samples are removed.

+2 reasons we need to normalise:
+1. Differences in Library sizes (read depth) be
+2.
 Methods of normalising:
 - total count
 - Counts/million